KoolRick/minishell/README.md

 # Minishell
-This proyect is about developing a shell.
+This project is about developing a shell.
 It's a portion of a real shell regularly called "minishell".
-This proyect is a good put in practice some of the most importan calls in a operating sysyem like, "**fork**", "**exec**", "**signal**", "**pipe**", "**dup**" and more.
+This project is a good put in practice some of the most important calls in a operating system like, "**fork**", "**exec**", "**signal**", "**pipe**", "**dup**" and more.

-Also, there is a Makefile is programed to facilite the execution and the use of the compiler gcc.
+Also, there is a Makefile is programed to facilitate the execution and the use of the compiler gcc.

-This minishell includes input prompts where users can enter commands, and supports redirections (<, >, >>) for input/output control.
+This minishell includes input prompts where users can enter commands, and supports redirection (<, >, >>) for input/output control.
 Pipelines (|) are used to connect the output of one command to the input of another.
 It also allows running commands in the background using &, enabling multitasking.
 Additionally, it manages signals like SIGINT and SIGQUIT to handle interruptions, ensuring smooth operation and process control.